htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   Also in the event of Singularity errors, more information is recorded into the *condor_starter* log file.
   :jira:`1431`

+- *condor_q* default behavior of displaying the cumulative run time has changed to now display the current run time for jobs in running, transferring output, and suspended states while displaying the previous run time for jobs in idle or held state unless passed ``-cumulative-time`` to show the jobs cumulative run time for all runs.
+  :jira:`1064`

+- Docker Universe submit files now support *docker_pull_policy = always*, so that docker will check to see if the cached image is out of date.
+This increases the network activity, may cause increased throttling when pulling from docker hub, and is recommended to be used with care.
+  :jira:`1482`

 - Added configuration knob :macro:`SINGULARITY_USE_PID_NAMESPACES`.
   :jira:`1431`